-3. Demonstrate the effect of media on growth curves of given microorganism, using two different
+3. Demonstrate the effect of media on growth curves of given microorganism, using two different media (minimal and enriched)

 - 4. Quantitative estimation of DNA from a suitable tissue by Diphenylamine method - 5.
-Quantitative estimation of RNA from a suitable tissue by Orcinol method - 6.
-Molecular phylogeny: Construction of phylogenetic trees (using amino acid and nucleotide
+Quantitative estimation of RNA from a suitable tissue by Orcinol method

+6. Molecular phylogeny: Construction of phylogenetic trees (using amino acid and nucleotide

-Based on On-job training/Field Project (SIPZOOJ521) Practical based on Internship Report / On Job Training
+Based on On-job training/Field Project (SIPZOOJ12) Practical based on Internship Report / On Job Training